ElgarL/GroupManager/CONFIG.md

 This page details the configuration of the GroupManager config files.

-**Warning: Group manager overwrites its config files on reload, if you make manual changes be sure to /manload them.**
+**Warning: GroupManager overwrites its config files on reload, if you make manual changes be sure to /manload them.**

 Contents
 ---|